 “January will focus on increasing my confidence by catching negative thoughts and refocusing them onto Queens.”

-That’s how I wrapped up the focus of this Challenge when it began a month ago.
-I had a two-pronged plan that, admittedly, sounds strange: I’d cut my television consumption down to one episode or movie per evening, and I’d capture every negative thought and flip it into a positive arena through Amy Cuddy’s power poses.
+That’s how I wrapped up this Challenge when it began a month ago.
+I had a two-pronged plan that, admittedly, sounds strange: I’d cut my television consumption down to one episode per evening, and I’d capture every negative thought and flip it into a positive arena through Amy Cuddy’s power poses.
 The idea hit this Year’s requirements: the removal of negative habits I want to change that will affect my social interactions, health, and sense of self.

 And yet recently someone looked at my “one hour of television” and asked: Is that enough to count as abstinence?
 The question/judgment irked me for a while.
 Then I realized it’s not that person’s fault — it means I haven’t articulated the true, intimate, lasting, THIS IS DIFFERENT THAN EVERYTHING ELSE significance.
 So here I go: